Looking to explore a few coast towns in Oregon? You’ve come to the right spot!

 With 35 acres of beautiful woodlands and trails, you’ll never run out of tidal pools to explore.
 We also recommend hunting for agates along the shore (this is Mike’s favorite activity).

 The unique town of Newport is well-known as one of the best coastal towns in Oregon.
-With a population of over 10,000, Newport offers a much larger array of local shops and restaurants compared to others on our list.
+With a population of over 10,000, Newport offers a much larger array of gift shops, local antique shops and restaurants compared to others on our list.